isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09m-kimberley-process-certification-scheme.md

 -   Have a valid KP Licence with Singapore Customs; and
 -   Have a valid  [Inter-Bank GIRO (IBG) account](/eservices/customs-forms-and-service-links)  with Singapore Customs for the deduction of a S$5.00 fee per KP Certificate issued; and
--   Submit the  ["Application for Kimberley Process Certificate"](/eservices/customs-forms-and-service-links)  form with all supporting documents; and ensure that you adhere to all the terms and conditions for the KP Certificate.
+-   Submit the  ["Application for Kimberley Process Certificate"](/eservices/customs-forms-and-service-links)  form with all supporting documents (i.e. the overseas KP Certificate, KP licence, commercial invoice, packing list and Airway Bill); and ensure that you adhere to all the terms and conditions for the KP Certificate.

-Most applications will be processed within 1 working day upon: (a) receipt of the completed KP Certificate application form and full set of supporting documents namely, the overseas KP Certificate, KP licence, commercial invoice, packing list and Airway Bill; and (b) passing of an inspection of the shipment to be held at Customs' office or your entity's premises.

-However, the processing time may be longer for applications that require additional information or supporting documents or inspection.

 ## How to Apply for a Customs Permit